 7. Use of Product Identity: You agree not to Use any Product Identity, including as an indication as to compatibility, except as expressly licensed in another, independent Agreement with the owner of each element of that Product Identity.
 You agree not to indicate compatibility or co-adaptability with any Trademark or Registered Trademark in conjunction with a work containing Open Game Content except as expressly licensed in another, independent Agreement with the owner of such Trademark or Registered Trademark.
-The use of any Product Identity in Open Game Content does not constitute a challenge to the ownership of that Product Identity.
+The use of any Product Identity in Open Game Content does not constitute a belleviewed in the owner of Such Trademark or Registered Trademark.
+The use of any Product Identity in Open Game Content does not constitute a belleviewed in the owner of Such Trademark or Registered Trademark. challenge to the ownership of that Product Identity.
 The owner of any Product Identity used in Open Game Content shall retain all rights, title and interest in and to that Product Identity.